felangel/bloc/README.md

 ### Video Tutorials

-- [Flutter Bloc Library Tutorial](https://www.youtube.com/watch?v=LeLrsnHeCZY) - Introduction to the Bloc Library, by [Reso Coder](https://resocoder.com).
+- [Flutter Bloc Library Tutorial](https://www.youtube.com/watch?v=hTExlt1nJZI) - Introduction to the Bloc Library, by [Reso Coder](https://resocoder.com).
 - [Flutter Youtube Search](https://www.youtube.com/watch?v=BJY8nuYUM7M) - How to build a Youtube Search app which interacts with an API using the bloc and flutter_bloc packages, by [Reso Coder](https://resocoder.com).
-- [Bloc Library (Updated) – Painless State Management for Flutter](https://www.youtube.com/watch?v=nQMfaQeCL6M) - Updated Tutorial on the Bloc Library, [Reso Coder](https://resocoder.com).
 - [Flutter Bloc - AUTOMATIC LOOKUP - v0.20 (and Up), Updated Tutorial](https://www.youtube.com/watch?v=_vOpPuVfmiU) - Updated Tutorial on the Flutter Bloc Package, by [Reso Coder](https://resocoder.com).
 - [Dynamic Theming with flutter_bloc](https://www.youtube.com/watch?v=YYbhkg-W8Mg) - Tutorial on how to use the flutter_bloc package to implement dynamic theming, by [Reso Coder](https://resocoder.com).
 - [Persist Bloc State in Flutter](https://www.youtube.com/watch?v=vSOpZd_FFEY) - Tutorial on how to use the hydrated_bloc package to automatically persist app state, by [Reso Coder](https://resocoder.com).